Choanozoa: Nomenclature

-The name "Choanozoa" was used by Thomas Cavalier-Smith in 1991 to refer to a group of basal protists that later proved not to form a clade.
-Adl et al. (2018) regard the name as appropriate for the clade of choanoflagellates and animals, since the Greek choanē (χοάνη), meaning 'funnel', refers to the collar, which is a synapomorphy of the clade.
-They reject the name "Apoikozoa" as being neither formally defined nor appropriate, since it refers to the ability to form colonies, which is not unique to this clade.
+The International Society of Protistologists rejected the use of this name for the paraphyletic group.
+Instead, since 2017, the name Choanozoa is considered appropriate for the clade that unites choanoflagellates and animals, since the Greek choanē (χοάνη), meaning 'funnel', refers to the collar, which is a synapomorphy (i.e. a unique characteristic) of the clade.
+A synonym of this clade, Apoikozoa, was used in previous years; however, it was rejected as being neither formally defined nor appropriate, since it refers to the ability to form colonies, a characteristic not unique to this clade.

 Evolutionary implications

 Although the last common ancestor of the Choanozoa cannot be reconstructed with certainty, Budd and Jensen suggest that these organisms formed benthic colonies that competed for space amongst other mat-forming organisms known to have existed during the Ediacaran Period some 635–540 million years ago.
 As such they would form an important link between the unicellular ancestors of the animals and the enigmatic "Ediacaran" organisms known from this interval, thus allowing some sort of reconstruction of the earliest animals and their ecology.
 In the following cladogram, an indication is given of approximately how many million years ago (Mya) the clades diverged into newer clades.
 (Note that the later Budd and Jensen paper gives significantly younger dates.
 See also Kimberella.)
-The holomycota tree follows Tedersoo et al.
+The Holomycota tree follows Tedersoo et al.